Jon Favreau (speechwriter): Accolades

 Favreau was named one of the "100 Most Influential People in the World" by Time magazine in 2009.
 In the same year he was ranked 33rd in the GQ "50 Most Powerful in D.C." and featured in the Vanity Fair "Next Establishment" list.
 Favreau was one of several Obama administration members in the 2009 "World's Most Beautiful People" issue of People magazine.
 Executive Producer for the podcast This Land, and was nominated for a 2021 Peabody Award.
+As host of Pod Save America, Favreau has won several Webby Awards.